Quick Pasta Pomodoro

-- Heat 3 tablespoons of oil over high heat in a large sauté pan.
-Add 3 cloves of garlic and cook until it becomes fragrant and begins to color.
+- Heat oil over high heat in a large sauté pan.
+Add cloves of garlic and cook until it becomes fragrant and begins to color.
 Remove from oil and discard.

 - Add the tomatoes and their juices to the pan and cook for 10 minutes at a very high heat.
 This heat will encourage the tomatoes to release their water and create a creamy consistency.
 Add the julienned basil when cooking is nearly complete.
-Turn to a low simmer, set aside.
+Turn to a low simmer.

-- Divide pasta among 4 plates, top with the reserved tomato sauce, finish with a drizzle of oil.
-Or toss the noodles with the sauce and serve family style.
+- Divide pasta among 4 plates and finish with a drizzle of oil.
+Or serve family style.

 tag @delallofoods on Instagram to share your kitchen creations!